By becoming a surrogate, you can give hopeful intended parents the gift of having a child.

 Once this final step of our screening process is completed, you are then ready to complete the legal contracts and begin preparing for the embryo transfer!

-If you are ready to begin this screening process, please contact us today.
+If you are ready to begin this screening process, please contact us today to get started.

 Our priority is to ensure you and the baby you carry are safe and healthy throughout the surrogacy process.
-That’s why every woman we work with must meet a number of health requirements to be a surrogate mother.
+That’s why every woman we work with must meet a number of health qualifications for surrogacy.

-Ultimately, it will be up to the fertility clinic to determine whether a woman satisfies all of the necessary surrogate health requirements, and many factors are considered on a case-by-case basis.
-Additionally, it will be up to prospective intended parents to determine what they’re comfortable having in their surrogate’s medical history, so keep in mind that while certain conditions may not disqualify you from surrogacy, they may increase your wait time to be matched with intended parents.
+Ultimately, it will be up to the fertility clinic to determine whether a woman satisfies all of the necessary surrogacy requirements, and many factors are considered on a case-by-case basis.
+Additionally, it will be up to prospective intended parents to determine what they’re comfortable having in their surrogate’s medical history.

-Here, find answers to common questions about the health requirements to be a surrogate mother.
+Here, find answers to common questions about the health requirements for surrogacy.

-To learn more about surrogate mother age requirements, feel free to contact a surrogacy specialist at 1-800-875-BABY.
+To learn more about age requirements for surrogacy, feel free to contact a surrogacy specialist at 1-800-875-BABY.

 Many women contact us saying, “I’m 18 and I want to be a surrogate.
 Why can’t I pursue surrogacy?”
 The goal of our surrogate screening requirements is to ensure that the process is safe for you and the baby.
 While we admire your interest in becoming a surrogate at 18, we require our surrogates to be between 21–38 years old, as this is considered the ideal age to carry a pregnancy.